HePeng2016/3DRotationGroupEquivariantRepresentations/README.md

       V1 = equivalentFeatures.IncreaseDegree(V1,1);
       V2 = equivalentFeatures.IncreaseDegree(V2,1);
       V3 = equivalentFeatures.IncreaseDegree(V3,1);

-       W3 = equivalentFeatures.W3jProduct(V1,V2,V3)
-       M  = equivalentFeatures.DecodeMatrix(V2,V3)
-       norm(M*W3-V1,2)

- V1, V2, V3 are three original spherical harmonic tensors.
+      # V1 is the spherical harmonic tensor to be encoded.
+V2,V3 are two reference spherical harmonic tensors.

+      W3 = equivalentFeatures.W3jProductCompact(V1,V2,V3,3)
- W3 is the invariant encoding derived from the W3j product of these three tensors.
+	  # W3 is the invariant encoding derived from the W3j product of these three tensors.
- M is the matrix that converts the invariant coding (W3) into the original spherical harmonic tensor (V3).

-      equivalentFeatures.W3jProduct(V1,V2,V3,n1,n2);

-This function transforms three spherical harmonic tensors into a vector that is invariant to rotation, only shell n1 for V1 is selected, and for three shells wigner production from V1,V2,V3 with degrees s1,s2,s3 satisfied that s1 = n1, and s1 < abs(s2-s3)+n2.

-     equivalentFeatures.W3jProductCompact(V1,V2,V3,n1)；

-This function transforms three spherical harmonic tensors into a vector that is invariant to rotation，n1 is the maximum degree of V1. this function will give invariance vector with the same length of V3.

-     equivalentFeatures.DecodeMatrixCompact(V1,V2,V3,n1);

-This function will return a matrix that can be used to convert the invariant coding calculated by the W3jProductCompact function into one of the original spherical harmonic tensors (V1).
-Because the length of V ,therefore this matrix is a square matrix.

- e.g.

-      W3 = equivalentFeatures.W3jProductCompact(V1,V2,V3)
-      M  = equivalentFeatures.DecodeMatrixCompact(V2,V3)
+      M  = equivalentFeatures.DecodeMatrixCompact(V2,V3,3)
-      norm(M*W3-V1_,2);

-The length of V1 is equal to the length of W3, therefore M is a square matrix.
-V2,V3 are two reference vectors.
+	  # M is the matrix that converts the invariant coding (W3) into the original spherical harmonic tensor (V1),the length of V1 is equal to the length of W3, therefore M is a square matrix.
+      norm(M*W3-V1,2);

+References spherical harmonic tensors extraction:

       equivalentFeatures.ReferencesExtract(V_input)

 This function will yield two reference vectors from the diople and quadruple shells of V_input.
+And these two reference vectors are ​converted into spherical harmonic tensors via *CtoS_Encode* and *IncreaseDegree* functions.

       equivalentFeatures.SelfProductMatrix( V_input, int n, int n2);